thangthrhdd/camera_digital-and-secondary_display_use_udp/README.md

 ##  How to Run
 1. Insert a FAT32-formatted SD Card (8GB - 16GB).
-2. Open the project and build `camtest.c` located in the `Src/` directory.
+2. Open the project and build `Src/camtest.c`.
 3. Flash the firmware to STM32F407 using **STM32CubeIDE** or **ST-Link Utility**.
 4. Power up the board, use the **Joystick** to toggle between Live Preview and Playback mode.